openmpf/openmpf.github.io/docs/docs/TiesDb-Guide.md

 object will be used.

 It is possible for there to be multiple matching supplementals in TiesDb.
 In that case, Workflow Manager will first pick the supplementals with the best job status.
-The job statuses from best to worst are `COMPLETE`, and `COMPLETE_WITH_WARNINGS`.
+It first looks for a job status of `COMPLETE`, and then `COMPLETE_WITH_WARNINGS`.
 If no jobs with those statuses exist, all other statuses are considered equally bad.
 If there are multiple supplementals with the same status, the most recently created supplemental will be used.

 In order to determine if a previous job was similar enough to a current job, a hash of the important parts of the jobs is computed.
 The parts of the job that are included in the hash are: